Category Archives: MICROSOFT

 WINDOWS – Metro Design Language

-When I was on the Windows Experience Design Research Team (XDR), the design team was on a mission to re-image every customer touchpoint digitally for the Windows OS and Web Apps.
+When I was on the Windows Design Team (XDR), the team was on a mission to re-image every customer touchpoint digitally for the Windows OS and Web Apps.
 Part of the team’s responsibility was to introduce the Windows 8 Design Principles and Metro Design Language as the foundational building blocks to modernize the system patterns, and I was able to leverage the UI Kit library elements for the Windows Developer Platform.

 The Vision